atanasmirchev/atanasmirchev.github.io/_pages/about.md

 - In summary, classical-era EKF & RBPF SLAMs from the 2000s already had a unity of probabilistic SSM & spatial assumptions (I hope this is clear from the related work on robotics, as I noted there they are POMDP-compliant).
 And as you can see from the above, grid RBPFs already had an SSM with a dense map, and at least one paper (e.g. {% cite fairfield2007realtime %}) was about scaling that to 3D.
-The aim of my thesis was to present a similar unified perspective for modern RGB-D dense SLAM and highlight the link to control.
+The aim of my thesis was to present a similar unified perspective for modern RGB-D dense SLAM and highlight the link to control, hopefully adding to the perspectives that exist already (see my related work, the RBPFs and {% cite hoehner2018particle %} above, etc.).

     I think the last point should be clear if you read end-to-end, and if you see isolated mentions of "dense SLAM" and it is unclear what I meant from the context, note that the go-to prototypical example I had in mind was generating images with thousands of pixels (e.g. as in contemporary direct RGB-D or NERF methods).
     I do not recall how well I separated modern high-resolution (colored) 3D lidars in my mind in these cases, but in hindsight I think it is cleaner to treat them as separate, because the thesis has solely RGB-D results and I am also more aware of RGB(-D) than lidar trends.